Hypfer/Valetudo/docs/_pages/general/why-valetudo.md

 Even if for example the Valetudo Companion App were to become delisted from the store-thingy of your operating system, you'd still have everything you need to be independent of that.
 Even if GitHub goes down, it doesn't matter.
 Git is decentralized by default.
 Use a local backup.
 Use a backup somewhere else.

-Valetudo however will **not** force-feed you information.<br/>
-You will have to be willing to read and understand the information available.

-## Further remarks

-Please note that Valetudo has no customers.<br/>
-It is provided free of charge with no warranty whatsoever.

-Using Valetudo does not grant you the right to decide how to run the project, what its goals are, what its priorities are, etc.

-This is different from using your robot as intended by the manufacturer, because in that situation, you're a paying customer.<br/>
-If this is important to you, usage of Valetudo might not be a good choice.